bjackman/bjackman.github.io/content/posts/curl-bash.md

-In terms of a potentially malicious developer, I don't see much[^spectrum-sandboxing] risk difference between the levels of this spectrum, I still see a spectrum there.
+In terms of a potentially malicious developer, I don't see much[^spectrum-sandboxing] risk difference between the levels of this spectrum, I still see a spectrum there for other reasons.

 ## It's about _respect_